Using a Chromebook

 Hot spots are available for checkout through your local school to gain internet access at home.
 Contact your local school for additional information.

 There are no buttons on a Chromebook touchpad.
 You can use touchpad shortcuts to navigate your cursor.
+A two-finger click on a Chromebook works like a right click on a Windows device.
 You can learn more about the touchpad through the Chromebook Simulator.

 The accessibility features dictation, on-screen keyboard, predictive type, and digital handwriting can assist with entering text without the use of the traditional keyboard.
 Dictation allows for you to speak to enter text onto a page.
 The on-screen keyboard has built in features such as predictive type and the ability to use a drawing tool to enter text onto a page.